Year Joined MKLM: 2017

 Project(S): Centro da Integração do Imigrante, Casa da Acolhida Nossa Senhora Aparecida, Comunidade Haiti e Comunidade Santo Expedito.
 Saude da Mulher

-Population 2 Served: Incarcerated women and their babies
+Populations Served: children and youth, incarcerated women and their babies

 Description: art and religious education